June 24, 2020

 With racism as prevalent today as it ever was, the fight for justice, freedom, and equity for all rages on.

-Two sides have emerged: you are either in favor of racism or you are so vehemently opposed to racism that you are an outspoken anti-racist.
+Two sides appear to have emerged: you are either in favor of racism or you are so vehemently opposed to racism that you are an outspoken anti-racist.
 There is no middle ground.

 As an anti-racist, you are intentional.
 Your actions not only speak louder than your words, they justify your words.
 Your actions justify who you are and what you believe in your heart.